 Over the years, The Big Cookie has made its way to almost all of the other Young Life camps (a textbook example of market demand precipitated by word-of-mouth chatter), and each one has its own distinct personality.
 But the first Big Cookie – The Original, if you will – was first served in a lovely little place in northern Minnesota in the summer of 2002 to 400 people, give or take.

-That was 13 years ago.
-The Big Cookie is officially a teenager now, but just as wondrous and delicious as ever.
+That was 13 20 years ago.
+The Big Cookie is officially a teenager an icon now, but just as wondrous and delicious as ever.

 On June 14, 2015, the first Big Cookie of the summer season will be served at Castaway Club, now made by a new generation of kitchen folk – let’s call them Deb and Brandon and company.
 It’s going to be a stupendous event.
 Only a very few people will know the story of how it came to be.
 Most will have no idea how much thinking and hoping and strategizing and trial-and-error went into making it just the perfect combination of hot and cold, cooked and gooey, sweet and sweeter.
 They for sure won’t realize how much work and planning is required to make such a simple looking dessert so perfectly perfect, week after week after week.

 That’s okay.
 Local history and camp food systems don’t top most people’s list of favorite things.
 The Big Cookie, though…